romanv1812/OKP4/Sidh/Tweet about the OKP4 testnet.md

-## Setup your node Dec 14th - Jan 1st, 3pm UTC
+## Tweet about the OKP4 testnet Dec 12th - Jan 1st

 > ### Description: